A248/UUIDVault/README.md

 See [Making an Implementation](https://github.com/A248/UUIDVault/wiki/Making-an-Implementation)

-Even if your plugin is already implemented, you might want to have control of the implementation yourself so that you can make API changes and have your implementation up-to-date.
-If this is the case, create a Github issue and include in it your implementation.
+Even if your plugin is already implemented, you might want to have control of the implementation to ensure it is up-to-date.
+If this is the case, feel free to create a Github issue / PR.

 ## License